Dianeod/docs-1/docs/ml/nlp/userguide/tensorflow.md

 -  `tok` is the form of tokenization to be used
 -  `att` are the attributes to be identified in the text

-returns a numerical value indicating the index that the attribute occured within the string of text.
+returns a table with rows cotaining lists of indices at which the attribute defined by the column occurs.
 A token column is also added which includes the text split into its appropriate tokens.

 The following are the optional attr values: